MaximBelov/cordova-plugin-bluetooth-classic-serial-port/README.md

 ### Android

 Development Devices include
- * Nexus 7 (2013) with Android 6.1
- * Samsung Galaxy S6 with Android 6.0
- * Samsung Galaxy S5 with Android 5.0
+ * Samsung A04 with Android 14

 ### iOS

 Development Devices include
-  * iPhone 5s
+  * iPhone 11-16
-  * iPad Gen 4

 ## Props

 This project is a fork of Don Coleman's https://github.com/don/BluetoothSerial so all the big props to him.

-The multi interface implementation for Android borrowed ideas from Shikoruma's pull request https://github.com/don/BluetoothSerial/pull/205 to Don Coleman's [Cordova BluetoothSerial Plugin](https://github.com/don/BluetoothSerial).
+The multi-interface implementation for Android borrowed ideas from Shikoruma's pull request https://github.com/don/BluetoothSerial/pull/205 to Don Coleman's [Cordova BluetoothSerial Plugin](https://github.com/don/BluetoothSerial).

 ### Android